The best thing you can give your children, next to good habits, are good memories.

 The Storied Life of A. J. Fikry: A Novel, Gabrielle Zevin

 I can’t share this year’s book because some of my friends read my posts, but I’ll let you know in January!

 Okay, I have to admit I’m chuckling a little as I write this.
 I love playing games — our recent favorites are Settlers of Catan, Exploding Kittens, Gin Rummy (a card game), Catch Phrase, and several charades-type camp games we love to play in big groups.
 Spot It and Taboo are also high on our list of perennial favorites.
 However, given the competitive nature of most family members, games in our house often end with someone being disgruntled.
 Our backgammon tournament with brackets comes to mind when I think of “games gone bad.”
 Still, I imagine us being like the people in the TV commercials, all smiling and laughing together over a game of Monopoly, and honestly most of us do have fun playing games.
 For sure, game nights produce memories (good and bad), so maybe consider giving a group gift of a new game to play this holiday season.

 Invest in a group activity

-We have probably gotten the most mileage of family activity time from our basketball hoop, ping pong table, and trampoline (something we held back from getting until last year).
-These are “big” group gifts that seem to get the most mileage in both years and quality time together.
+We have probably gotten the most mileage of family activity time from our basketball hoop, ping pong table, and trampoline.
+These are “big” group gifts that got the most mileage in both years and quality time together.

 I know families who have “date nights” with each of their children.
 I love the idea and would like to work it into my gift giving this year.
 One child may want a lunch date, while another prefers a bike ride or a game of tennis.
 In any case, spending time hanging out with our kids, doing something they want to do with us, is a gift indeed (for both them and us!).
 Time seems to be the hardest gift to give, but it is also most highly valued by the recipient.
 How about creating a gift coupon for a date that would be special for your child?